synapsestudios/fetch-client/README.md

 npm install @synapsestudios/fetch-client --save
 ```

-Note: fetch-client assumes that fetch is available and _will not_ polyfill fetch for you.
+Note: fetch-client assumes that `fetch` and `URLSearchParams` are available and _will not_ polyfill them for you.

 ## Usage